pkardas/notes/books/fundamentals-of-architecture.md

   trade-offs.
 Transactional SAGAs are one way to manage distributed transactions.
 - contract maintenance and versioning - a contract is behaviour and data that is agreed upon by both the client and service, maintenance is hard due to decoupled services owned by different teams and departments.

+## Chapter 10: Layered Architecture Style

+The Layered Architecture (n-tiered) - standard for most applications, because of simplicity, familiarity, and low cost.
+The style also falls into several architectural anti-patterns (architecture by implication, accidental architecture).

+Most layered architectures consist of 4 standard layers: presentation, business, persistence, and database.

+The layered architecture is a technically partitioned architecture (as opposed to domain-partitioned architecture).
+Groups of components, rather than being grouped by domain, are grouped by their technical role in the architecture.
+As a result, any particular business domain is spread throughout all of the layers of the architecture.
+A domain-driven design does not work well with the layered architecture style.

+Each layer can be either closed or open.

+- closed - a request moves top-down from layer to layer, the request cannot skip any layers
+- open - the request can bypass layers (fast-lane reader pattern)

+The layers of isolation - changes made in one layer of the architecture generally don't impact/affect components in other layers.
+Each layer is independent of the other layers, thereby having little or no knowledge of the inner workings of other layers in the architecture.
+Violation of this concept produces very tightly coupled application with layer interdependencies between components This type of architecture becomes very brittle, difficult and expensive to change.

+This architecture makes for a good starting point for most applications whe it is not known yet exactly which architecture will ultimately be used.
+Be sure to keep reuse at minimum and keep object hierarchies.
+A good level of modularity will help facilitate the move to another architecture style later on.

+Watch out for the architecture sinkhole anti-pattern - this anti-pattern occurs when requests move from one layer to another as simple pass-through processing with no business logic performed within each layer.
+For example, the presentation layer responds to a simple request from the user to retrieve basic costumer data.